What is the Fourier Transform of a Spatial Point Process?: Notation and Definitions

-For a time series or random field there are a number of spectral results, ranging from the spectral representation theorem (I)~\cite[pp.130]{Percival1993SAPA} and to Bochner's (Herglotz) theorem (II)~\citep{brockwell1991time,Percival1993SAPA}.
+For a time series or random field there are a number of spectral results, ranging from the spectral representation theorem (I)~\cite[p130]{Percival1993} and to Bochner's (Herglotz) theorem (II)~\cite{Percival1993}.
 Both these results are not exactly available in the point process setting, but for a time series $X_t$ we can note them:

-Equation~\eqref{Xt} decomposes $X_t$ into random contributions associated with each angular frequency $\omega$.
+Equation~\eqref{Xt} decomposes $X_t$ into random contributions associated with each frequency $\freq$.
 The covariance in Eqn~\eqref{gamt} is also decomposed into weighted frequency contribution.
-Both of these observations are important for the interpretation of the Fourier representation of $X_t$. ``Important'' contributions correspond to $f(\omega)$ being considerably larger relative to other $f(\omega)$ as in that scenario $\var\{dZ(\omega)\}$ is bigger than $\var\{dZ(\omega')\}$ and therefore $|dZ(\omega)|$ likelier to be larger than $|dZ(\omega')|$.
-Spectral representations of point processes are also discussed in~\citep[Ch.~8]{daley2003introduction}.
-We can yet again decompose the (complete) covariance in terms of a spectral representation like in (II), and it takes the form in terms of a $d$-dimensional Fourier transform of
+Both of these observations are important for the interpretation of the Fourier representation of $X_t$. ``Important'' contributions correspond to $f(\freq)$ being considerably larger relative to other $f(\freq')$ as in that scenario $\var\{dZ(\freq)\}$ is bigger than $\var\{dZ(\freq')\}$ and therefore $|dZ(\freq)|$ likely to be larger than $|dZ(\freq')|$.
+Spectral representations of point processes are also discussed in~\cite[Ch.~8]{Daley2003}.
+We can yet again decompose the (complete) covariance in terms of a spectral representation as in (II), and it takes the form in terms of a $d$-dimensional Fourier transform of

-We refer to $f(w)$ as the \underline{spectrum} of $X$.
-We note that the Fourier transform can be inverted to yield the equality of (an analogy of III):
+We refer to $f(\freq)$ as the \underline{spectrum} of $X$.
+We note that the Fourier transform can be inverted to yield the equality of (an analogy of III): {{ }}

-We assume the spectrum is the primary object of interest in our study of point patterns, as the covariance $\gamma(z)$ can be fully determined from it, and the covariance specifies the point process.
+We assume the spectrum is the primary object of interest in our study of point patterns, as the covariance $\gamma(z)$ can be fully determined from it, and the covariance characterises the point process.
 We see directly from~\eqref{weightav} that $\rho^{(2)}(z)-\lambda^2$ and {\em not} the complete covariance $\gamma(z)$ is playing the role of a time series covariance.
-This is as when transforming $\gamma(z)$ rather than $\rho^{(2)}(z)-\lambda^2$ we otherwise get a constant boost of $\lambda$ that spreads across all frequencies.
-This does not indicate to us which frequencies are ``more'' important unlike for a random field.
-By important we here mean contribute to the process more than any other wavenumber.
+From a nonparametric perspective the spectrum characterises what wavenumbers are more notable (distinct) in the process.
+As~\eqref{weightav} specifies a constant level $\lambda$ to all wavenumbers, the notable (distinct) wavenumbers are determined from the Fourier transform of $\rho^{(2)}(z)-\lambda^2$.